huangli712/Flink/docs/guide/make.md

 ### OpenMP environment
 * (Optional)

-### Python environment
-* (Optional) numpy, scipy, matplotlib

 Though it is not mandatory, we still strongly recommend to update the above software components on your systems to the latest versions.
-The OpenMP and Python environments are optional.
+The OpenMP environment is optional.

 ## Explanations